 In the original Boulderdash, you collect diamonds whlle avoiding falling rocks and exploding butterflies.
 In addition to the familiar cavernous levels, Rockford puts you in settings as varied as outer space or the Old West, each of which features treasures and monsters that are suitable for that setting.
 You will therefore pursue Indian pennies and suns, while avoiding tumbleweeds and comets.
-Unfortunately, all this diversity is overshadowed by the familiar theme of the program.
-Still, the levels are as devious as ever, and there is even more emphasis on careful thought (as opposed to quick reflexes-- needed to avoid the rocks) than previous games in the series.
-As a great bonus for fans, arcade-quality animated sequences appear at key points throughout play which, with 80 screens, is certain to last awhile.
+Unfortunately, all this diversity is overshadowed by the familiar gameplay.
+Still, the levels are as devious as ever, and there is even more emphasis on careful thought (as opposed to quick reflexes) than previous games in the series.
+As a great bonus for fans, arcade-quality animated sequences appear at key points throughout.

-Overall, Rockford provides a fitting closure to one of the most celebrated puzzle series on Commodore 64 that deserve far more attention than they received from PC gamers the first time around.
-Like fine art and good music, classic games improve with age.
+Overall, Rockford provides a fitting closure to one of the most celebrated puzzle series on the Commodore 64 that deserved far more attention than it received from PC gamers the first time around.
 Rockford adds colorful graphics and animated cutscenes to the original while retaining all the addictive qualities.
 If it ain't broke, don't fix it, indeed.
-I'd wager that quite a few people won't be able to stop the game once they start playing ;) Two thumbs up, way up!
+I'd wager that quite a few people won't be able to stop once they start playing ;) Two thumbs up, way up!

 Reviewed by: Underdogs